GEOSX/GEOS/host-configs/Stanford/compilation_on_sherlock.md

 source compile_geos.sh
 ```

 This will initiate the compilation while managing job dependencies.
-You will receive email notifications regarding job completion or failure.
+You will receive two email notifications regarding job completion or failure.

 ### Monitoring Progress
 To monitor the output while the compilation is in progress, use the following command: